dhenry123/utdon/README.md

 The contents of both databases are partially encrypted:

 - user.json: Administrator password (non-reversible) and authentication token (reversible)
+- database.json:
-- database.json: Authentication strings for monitoring urls and CI/CD chain (reversible).
+  - Authentication strings for monitoring urls and CI/CD chain (reversible).
+  - HTTP header associated with the production scrap process

 ### If you've lost the admin password